MLB Awards Odds: MVP, Cy Young, Rookie of the Year & Manager of the Year Odds

 🥇 AL Cy Young Odds

-Skubal is the clear leader after leading the AL in ERA (2.39), strikeouts (228) and WAR (6.3) last season.
-If you’re looking for a longshot, Jacob deGrom (+1200) is a two-time Cy Young winner who could be in the mix if he stays healthy.
+Skubal was the clear leader to start the season after leading the AL in ERA (2.39), strikeouts (228) and WAR (6.3) last season.
+However, the Red Sox offseason acquisition, Garret Crochet (+240) has a chance after a hot start to the first-half of the season.
+If you’re looking for a longshot, Jacob deGrom (+900) is a two-time Cy Young winner who could be in the mix if he stays healthy.

 Skubal’s 2024 campaign was one of the most dominant by a Tigers pitcher in decades.
 He recorded 18 wins, posted a 0.93 WHIP and had a strikeout rate of 10.9 K/9, all while leading Detroit to the postseason for the first time since 2014.
 If he replicates that performance, he’ll be tough to beat in the Cy Young race.